EllyPirelly/cf-todo-list-jquery/README.md

 It is a web application, build with HTML, S/CSS and jQuery. <br>

 ### Requirements
+- as a start, project had given HTML, CSS and JavaScript
-- jQuery is mandatory (via CDN) and will be refactored off of a given JavaScript file
+- jQuery is mandatory (via CDN) and will be refactored off of the given JavaScript
-- HTML to display added items will be generated dynamically, depending on amount of ToDos filled in
+- HTML to display/hide added items will be generated dynamically, depending on amount of ToDos filled in/deleted

 The ToDo List has following features:
 - user can add a new item (to a list of items)